Brewing 101: The Ultimate Guide to Brewing Beer at Home

 A great way to save money is by creating a yeast starter.
 Yeast will happily reproduce under the right conditions.
 This means that you can multiply the number of yeast cells from one packet.
 The process is straightforward and it takes less than an hour to set up.

-Dry hopping is the process of adding the hops back into the beer to steep, after the beer has towards the end or at the end of fermentation.
+Dry hopping is the process of adding the hops back into the beer to steep towards, or at the end of fermentation.

 This technique preserves as much flavour and aroma in the final beer which is great for hoppy beer styles like pale ales and IPAs.